EddieJorden/EddieJorden/README.md

 ## 🚀 What I'm passionate about

 Aside from coding, I'm an avid road racer, with a passion for cars and motorcycles.
-I'm also interested in AI and enjoy reading about math and science.
+I'm also interested in AI and enjoy math and science.

 ## 📫 How to reach me